Small-amplitude Compressible Magnetohydrodynamic Turbulence Modulated by Collisionless Damping in Earth's Magnetosheath: Observation Matches Theory: Fast modes

-We superpose the contours of $\tau_{fast}^{-1}$ (black solid curves) and $\gamma_{fast}$ (purple dashed curves) on the normalized wavenumber distributions of the proton velocity energy of fast modes ($\hat{D}_{V+}$; color contours) in Fig. 4(a).
-The $\hat{D}_{V+}$ spectrum roughly agrees with the contours of $\tau_{fast}^{-1}$ on the left side of the yellow line (above $kc$; $\tau_{fast}^{-1}>\gamma_{fast}$) at $k<2\times 10^{-4} km^{-1}$ (blue dotted curve).
-The scale-independent, slight anisotropy of the $\hat{D}_{V+}$ spectrum suggests that fast-mode energy distributions do not depend heavily on $\mathbf{B}_0$, consistent with numerical simulations of fast modes \cite{Cho2003,Makwana2020}.
-In contrast, at $k>2\times 10^{-4} km^{-1}$, the inverted triangular shape of the $\hat{D}_{V+}$ spectrum (narrowing down at smaller $k_\parallel$) is generally compatible with the triangle contours of $\gamma_{fast}$ on the right side of the yellow line (below $kc$; $\tau_{fast}^{-1}<\gamma_{fast}$), implying the crucial role of $\gamma_{fast}$ in shaping fast-mode energy spectrum.
-These findings support that energy distributions of plasma turbulence are shaped by the forcing on large scales and damping on small scales.
+We superpose the contours of $\tau_{fast}^{-1}$ (black solid curves) and $\gamma_{fast}$ (purple dashed curves) on the $\hat{D}_{V+}$ spectrum in Figure 3(a).
+Different from slow modes, fast modes exhibit CD truncation scales ($kc$; the red line) which are obtained by equating $\tau_{fast}^{-1}$ and $\gamma_{fast}$ \citep{Yan2008}.
+On $kc$ scales, turbulence cascade and CD play a comparable role in shaping energy distributions.
+(1) At $k<2\times 10^{-4} km^{-1}$ (blue dotted curve), the $\hat{D}_{V+}$ spectrum agrees well with the $\tau_{fast}^{-1}$ contours on the left side of the red line (above $kc$; $\tau_{fast}^{-1}>\gamma_{fast}$).
+The weak, scale-independent anisotropy of the $\hat{D}_{V+}$ spectrum suggests that fast-mode energy distributions do not depend heavily on $\mathbf{B}_0$, consistent with numerical simulations and theoretical analysis of fast modes \citep{Cho2003,Galtier2023}.
+(2) At $k>2\times 10^{-4} km^{-1}$, with the increasing $k_\perp$, the magnitude of the $\hat{D}_{V+}$ spectrum generally decreases, whereas $\gamma_{fast}$ sharply increases on the right side of the red line (below $kc$; $\tau_{fast}^{-1}<\gamma_{fast}$).
+These results imply that $\gamma_{fast}$ likely plays a more crucial role in shaping the fast-mode energy spectrum on smaller scales.
+Above all, these findings support the theoretical prediction that energy distributions of fast-mode turbulence are shaped by the forcing on large scales and the damping on small scales.